bodrick/awesome/README.md

 ## Elm

 *   [eikek/docspell](https://github.com/eikek/docspell) - Assist in organizing your piles of documents, resulting from scanners, e-mails and other sources with miminal effort.

+## Yacc

+*   [itsmikethetech/Virtual-Display-Driver](https://github.com/itsmikethetech/Virtual-Display-Driver) - Add virtual monitors to your windows 10/11 device!
+Works with VR, OBS, Sunshine, and/or any desktop sharing software.

 ## Ruby